stormid/obj-cradle/README.md

 ObjCradle
 =========
-A thin Objective C wrapper around CouchDB's REST api
+A thin Objective C wrapper around [CouchDB](http://couchdb.apache.org/)'s REST api

 Introduction
 ------------
 Inspired by the node.js [cradle](http://cloudhead.io/cradle) and [DotCradle](http://github.com/roryf/DotCradle) librares.
+The CouchDB server is installed and configured using [Couchbase Mobile](https://github.com/couchbaselabs/iOS-Couchbase-manifest) and [CouchCocoa](https://github.com/couchbaselabs/CouchCocoa).

 I have been developing this as I create a prototype app to use an embedded CouchDB instance with pre-populated data.
 The embedded instance is then updated by (continuous) replication from a remote instance, updated by a simple CMS.